 The environment and culture priority responds to the need for protecting and sustainably using natural and cultural heritage and resources, which are subject to increasing environmental and economic pressures as well as usage conflicts.
 Heritage and resources also constitute valuable assets of central European regions and represent important location factors benefiting regional development.
 Furthermore, the focus is on improving the quality of the environment in functional urban areas.
 To this aim, key challenges like land use conflicts, air, soil and water pollution or waste management will be addressed by the projects funded under this priority.

-Our third call for proposals will be launched on 21 September and stay open until 25 January 2018.
+Our third call for proposals was launched on 21 September and stays open until 25 January 2018.
 Around 60 million EUR will become available for new transnational cooperation ideas.
 Around 20 million EUR ERDF from this budget will be allocated to the project ideas that help to improve capacities for urban and regional development in environment and culture priority.

 In environment and culture, specific objectives 3.1 and 3.3 will remain fully open, encouraging transnational project ideas to improve: